 - Explore Alfama

 After you’ve visited the Castelo, spend the day in the district of Alfama and get lost amongst the winding cobbled streets, narrow alleyways and colourful pastel buildings.
 This is the oldest and most iconic area of Lisbon, with plenty of bars, cafes and Fado clubs for a true slice of Portugese culture.
 Whilst you’re in the area, be sure to visit Se Cathedral, one of Lisbon’s most famous churches that dates back to 1150.
 Entrance to Se Cathedral is free, but donations are encouraged.
+If you don’t fancy navigating with a Map, Alfama is a great place to do a walking tour.

 - Spend a Day in Belem